Website Terms and Conditions | Features

 Our eCommerce package customers have access to our system for a full year from the date-of-purchase, this allows you to edit, update and download revised legal documents.
 This enables you to correct any mistakes in your original Ecommerce Terms and Conditions, or test out different ecommerce scenarios.
 It's also a great solution for new start-ups requiring Ecommerce Website Terms and Conditions for a merchant account application, but not yet up and running with the new website.
 Also please see 'Laws Change' below for future proofing!

 7 - We offer a full 100% money back guarantee

 If for any reason you're not happy with our service, please contact us and we'll do all we can to help.
 If you receive advice in writing from a solicitor that our terms are not suitable for your business, with reasons given, and you forward that to us, then we will issue you a full refund.

 8 - Laws Change - We update our templates several times a year

 We recognise that the law and interpretation of the law changes on a regular basis.
 We ask our Internet lawyers to review the master templates on a regular basis to make sure we can provide you the best protection for your website.
 To ensure compliance with Trading Standard guidelines, we also try to keep our Terms and Conditions easy to read.
 Our solicitors said "It has to be recognised that complicated Terms and Conditions achieve only confusion, and as more and more buyers check the Website Terms and Conditions before ordering, we need to focus on making them easier to understand.".

-If you want a merchant account to accept credit cards via your website, the bank will ask for a copy of your website terms and conditions.
+If you want a merchant account to accept credit cards via your website, the bank will ask for a copy of your ecommerce terms and conditions.